 Windows couldn’t be installed, Error code 0x80240031

 The error code plaguing many Windows (seems evident from the numbers seeking support via Microsoft’s support forum) users are at best, annoying because, the error pops up when the Windows update download reaches up to 50%.

 The two buttons – ‘Try Again’ and ‘Cancel’ offered, seem of little or no use.

 Although it is difficult to determine the exact cause of the problem, experts suggest the code shows up commonly due to corrupted or damaged registry files, malware or spyware infection, old or outdated Windows driver, file system corruption and most importantly ‘Unfinished installation of Windows / improper maintenance cause.

-This, can lead to events such as program failing to run, system freezing, system start up problem, and system shut down problems.
+This can lead to events such as the program failing to run, system freezing, system start up the problem, and system shut down problems.
 Follow these steps and see if it works.

 Make sure that you have the latest drivers installed for your Windows machine.
-Also, I would suggest you to install all the available Windows Updates including the optional updates for drivers.
+Also, I would suggest you install all the available Windows Updates, including the optional updates for drivers.

 If the above solution fails, uninstall Antivirus software and then try to upgrade to Windows 8.1.
 See if it helps.

 - Press the Windows button + X on your keyboard; a mini-dialogue box will appear